KaspaForge

 Not you?
 The alarm key returns everything to the vault.
 You?
 The window passes and coins go only to the fixed address.

 Lost both keys?
-We can’t help — and that’s the point: nobody can, including us.
+We can’t help — the vault has no backdoor key that could.
 Turn inheritance on, even if the heir is just your own second address.

 Kaspa Escrow